First Impressions of Havana, Cuba

 787-8 BRI B-2 Jetairfly

-I wanted the title to read ‘When is the Madness Going to End?‘, but decided that a reference to 91 days of travel in Europe would make more sense in the bigger picture.
+I wanted the title to read ‘When is the Madness Going to End?‘, but decided that a reference to Ninety One days in Europe would make more sense in the bigger picture.

 The 5:00am wake up call was not welcome, since we have had very little sleep the past few days, but it was time to roll it out.